 If you don’t have any, it’s not a major disaster.
 But using it makes a difference.
 Angostura bitters are used in many cocktails like Coffee Old Fashioned, in very small quantities (a few drops per drink).
 So a bottle goes a long way.

 Grated nutmeg — The secret weapon of this recipe, and best if freshly grated.
 A pinch of this delicious spice will round up the final cocktail to add subtle touches of aromatics and spice.

-Garnishes — A pineapple triangle, a thin wheel of orange slice, and a maraschino cherry (a common cocktail garnish of preserved cherries in sugar.
+Garnishes — A pineapple triangle, a thin wheel of orange slices, and a maraschino cherry (a common cocktail garnish of preserved cherries in sugar.

 The rum punch can be made without any fancy cocktail equipment.
-But having the right tools massively improve the cocktail-making experience.
+But having the right tools massively improves the cocktail-making experience.

 To make a rum punch, you are going to need:

-Cocktail shaker — To mix and chill the ingredients through shaking them with ice.
+Cocktail shaker — To mix and chill the ingredients by shaking them with ice.